Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Although heat is in the name, you can use a heat pump for air conditioning.
-It works by transferring heat instead of generating it (the way a furnace does) which is why it also is used as a heating and cooling system.
-It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of SEER rating.
-Just look at these two luxury level cooling systems from Lennox.
+It works by moving heat instead of generating it (the way a furnace does) which is why it can be used as a heating and cooling system.
+It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of SEER rating.
+Just look at these two top of the line cooling systems from Lennox.

 What is SEER and HSPF?

 SEER is an efficiency scale for air conditioners, and the bigger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not great though, and the efficiency varies depending on the model.
+The difference between 23.5 and 26 is not astounding though, and the efficiency varies depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
-It tells you how efficient the system is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are almost equal, if not even better depending on the system you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC only cools.
+It tells you how efficient the unit is at heating.
+You can tell from these examples by looking at the SEER rating, air conditioners are about equal, if not even better depending on the system you choose.
+The greatest difference between the two is that heat pumps can also add warmth to your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are much more effective in warmer climates with milder winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC tech who has experience in your area before settling on a heat pump.
-If the equipment just isn't right for your climate, you could have very high electric bills.
-Once the temperature gets too low, it's difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.
+Heat pumps are much more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your area before getting your heart set on a heat pump.
+If the equipment just isn't right for your area, you could have very high electric bills.
+Once the temperature drops too low, it's difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

 How does a heat pump stack up against a furnace?